Raid on Yingkou

-The Raid on Yingkou (Note: Набег на Инкоу) was a military raid performed by Russian cavalry during the Russo-Japanese War in which the Russian forces would be successful in their goals.
+The Raid on Yingkou (Note: Набег на Инкоу) was a military raid performed by Russian cavalry during the Russo-Japanese War in January 1905.

 Background

 With the surrender of Port Arthur, the course of the war radically changed as the Japanese no longer had to fight on 2 fronts.
 The armies of Nogi Maresuke and Ōyama Iwao planned on joining up and on further invading Manchuria.
 In response, the Russian command, led by Pavel Mishchenko, developed a planned raid to prevent the joining of Japanese troops.

 Raid

 On the 9th of January 1905, Cossacks led by Mishchenko were split into 3 columns to raid the left flank of the Japanese position.
 Six patrols from the left column were allocated to destroy the railroad, but most of the forces were allocated rushing to the warehouses.
 On the twelfth of January Colonel Khoranov launched another offensive to prevent the transfer of Japanese reinforcements.
 This offensive would reach to the coast where the artillery would shell the city.
-Ultimately, with more Japanese reinforcements coming, the Russian forces decided to return to their original positions.
+Ultimately, with more Japanese reinforcements coming, the Russian forces retreated after considerable losses.